 Brainspotting was discovered by Dr. David Grand, and his book gives an excellent description of how he discovered it and how it has grown to an international phenomenon in mental and physical wellness.
 Dr. Grand also wrote This is Your Brain on Sports, a description of techniques that allow athletes to overcome sports traumas.

-When I'm trying to quickly explain to someone what Brainspotting is, both of the following two approaches can be helpful:
+When I'm trying to quickly explain to someone what Brainspotting is, the following breaks down a complex process into an over-simplified approach: